braedynl/CSE231-020-SS20/FAQ.md

 **5. How do I access my CSE account remotely?**

-See the [Remote Access](https://www.cse.msu.edu/Resources/Facilities/Services/SSH.php) page (admittedly fairly advanced, feel free to ask us about how to do this).
+See the [Remote Access](https://www.cse.msu.edu/Resources/Facilities/Services/SSH.php) page (this is fairly advanced stuff, feel free to ask us about this).

 **6. Why can't I use Samba off campus?**